-This tender tasty Homemade tortilla recipe is made from scratch.
-Our homemade flour tortillas are made from butter, salt, flour and a bit of baking powder.
-This mix of ingredients makes a wonderfully flavorful soft tortilla when properly cooked.
+Our Homemade Flour Tortillas are made from butter, salt, flour and a bit of baking powder for the freshest, softest scratch made tortillas.
+This mix of ingredients makes a wonderfully easy to use and delicious tortilla when properly cooked.

-These easy homemade tortillas take casseroles like King Ranch Chicken and Enchiladas to an entirely new level of delicious.
-I made these tortillas this weekend for a game day batch of Beef Taquitos with my homemade refried beans and Back of the envelope salsa on the side.
-Family RAVE!
+These easy homemade tortillas take casseroles like King Ranch chicken and enchiladas to an entirely new level of flavor.
+Make them for a game day batch of beef taquitos with homemade refried beans and salsa on the side.

-You will need to add about a half hour to your recipe time to make this flour tortilla recipe from start to clean-up.
+You will need to add about a half hour to your recipe time to make this recipe from start to clean-up.

-- Make a soft dough ball that is NOT dry …and not too wet.
+- Make a soft dough ball.
 It should easily come off your hands and adhere to itself very well.

 - If the dough is super sticky add a bit of flour and try oiling or wetting your hands to keep them free of dough.

 - The dough will have a bit of resilience.
 If you need to adjust the water, add it as you mix until you like the consistency